microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 var answer = await memory.AskAsync("what's the project timeline?", index: "index001");
 ```

+### Security Filters

+These examples use the `user` tag to secure data retrieval, making sure the
+current user can see only data tagged by their user ID.

+#### Example 1

 File upload with a `user` tag.
 The associated memory records can be filtered
 using the `user` tag.